com-pas/compas-architecture/TECHNOLOGY_CHOICES.md

 NestJS also looks very promising, but the lack of documentation is a game changer for me.
 Go Micro is also a good candidate, but the lack a maturity made me decide not to choose for Go Micro.

-Edit: When looking at the memory usage (and response times) of Quarkus, it's definitely interesting for us.
+When looking at the memory usage (and response times) of Quarkus, it's definitely interesting for us.
 Also take a look at this [comparison with Java Spring](https://simply-how.com/quarkus-vs-spring-boot-production-performance)

 Because CoMPAS is an application which also should run locally, memory usage is an important aspect.
 Together with being a modern microservice framework, backed by RedHat and being a Java framework (which we are having experience with) it's the best choice for now!